⚖️ Understanding The Law the Right Way | Terry Stops Explained — Pat-Downs and Legal Limits (Chapter Five)

 It is a targeted inquiry.

-You are not always required to answer them.
+You are not automatically required to answer them.

 Silence alone is not a crime.